Siena, San Gimignano and Greve in Chianti Day Trip from Florence with Wine Tasting

 Wanting to see Tuscany in one day is very hard.
 Taking a tour is the way to go.
 I booked the Tuscany Tour with Viator.
 They offer the perfect itinerary: Siena, San Gimignano and Greve in Chianti Day Trip with of course Wine Tasting.
 Travel with Viator through the picturesque countryside in Tuscany to discover those three places.

 We first stopped at the Tuscan gems of San Gimignano.
 It is a medieval hilltop town.
 We had 30 minutes to walk around that walled city.
 Walk through the old narrow passages; the small shops have great souvenirs.
 You will soon get to the triangular Piazza della Cisterna and Piazza del Duomo where you will found painters working on their art.
 Go towards the walls and enjoy the view of all the nearby wineries.

-After all those walking we traveled though the picturesque Chianti countryside , passed by olive groves, green hills and vineyards to get to Chianti in Greve for a tasty wine tasting session at great winery on the hillside.
-We tasted great white but of course red chianti wine with some cheese.
+After all, those walking we traveled through the picturesque Chianti countryside, passed by olive groves, green hills, and vineyards to get to Chianti in Greve for a tasty wine tasting session at a great winery on the hillside.
+We tasted great white but of course red Chianti wine with some cheese.
 Make sure to leave with some wine and cheese.
 It is a great way to remember that day trip once you get back home.
 It was raining so we didn’t have the chance to walk around or go to the barrel cave.

 Finally, you will get to see Greve.
 It’s a very small town.
 You can take a break the at the main square Piazza Giacomo Matteotti where you can admire the statue of Giovanni Verrazano and buy amazing salamis at Antica Macelleria Falorni.